TRIAL

 He represents a social danger and requires treatment in a psychiatric hospital.

-It is officially stated that the conclusion was reached after a clinical examination….
-Actually, a few talks with Plyushch were held in the investigations section of the Lefortovo Prison.
-The last of these was conducted by Academician Snezhnevsky in October 1972.
+Officially, it is stated, the conclusion was reached after a clinical examination. … In reality, a few talks were held with Plyushch in the investigations section of the KGB’s Lefortovo Prison (Moscow).
+The last was conducted in October 1972 by Academician Snezhnevsky.

 APPEAL

-In March 1973 the Ukrainian Supreme Court reviewed Plyushch’s case in an appellate proceedings.
+In March 1973 the UkSSR Supreme Court reviewed Plyushch’s case in an appellate proceedings.
 The court ruled that Plyushch should be compulsorily confined in a psychiatric hospital of ordinary type.

-The Procurator’s Office of the Ukraine (in the person of the procurator supervising cases handled by the KGB) filed a protest against the appellate decision of the Ukrainian Supreme Court.
-She insisted that Plyushch be confined in a Special Psychiatric Hospital because of the extreme social danger of his actions.
+The Procurator’s Office of Ukraine, in the person of the procurator supervising cases handled by the KGB, filed a protest against the appellate decision of the Court.
+Plyushch must be confined to a Special Psychiatric Hospital, she insisted, because of the extreme social danger of his actions.

-In June 1973 the collegium of the Ukrainian Supreme Court considered the protest of the Procurator’s Office against the decision of the appellate court and ruled that the protest was well-founded.
+In June 1973 the collegium of the UkSSR Supreme Court considered the protest of the Procurator’s Office against the decision of the appellate court.
+It ruled that the protest was well-founded.

 On 15 July 1973 Plyushch was sent to the Special Psychiatric Hospital in Dnepropetrovsk.